22 Recursion and fixed points

 22.8 Fixed-point combinators

-Here is an odd question: can you write a recursive function without giving it a name?
-A named function calls itself by name, but what if you only have anonymous functions?
+Here is an odd question.
+Can you write a recursive function without ever giving it a name?
+Named functions call themselves by name, so recursion seems to require naming.
+But what if you only have anonymous functions, nothing else?

 A fixed point of a function f is a value x where f(x) = x.
 The number 0 is a fixed point of function(x) x^2, because 0^2 = 0.
-A fixed-point combinator is a higher-order function that finds the fixed point of a function-valued function.
-Applied to the right argument, it produces recursion from nothing but anonymous functions.
+A fixed-point combinator extends this idea to functions that return functions: it takes a “template” for recursion and threads the self-reference through automatically, producing a working recursive function from anonymous parts alone.

 In lazy languages (Haskell, untyped lambda calculus), the Y combinator does this: